 About the Process

-The Protected Identity Harm Reporting process is the University’s process to address incidents where a community member experiences harm because of who they are and how they show up in the world
+The Protected Identity Harm (PIH) Reporting process is the University’s process to address incidents where a community member experiences harm because of who they are and how they show up in the world

 Protected Identity Harm (PIH) Incident